+Having a child with a serious mental illness is a life-altering situation.
 That’s why the National Alliance on Mental Illness, or NAMI, stands ready to help.

 This nonprofit, which is dedicated to improving the lives of people affected by mental illness, offers two free programs for local families whose lives are affected by members with mental health issues.

 First, there is the six-week program, NAMI Basics.

 Deneice Valentine, the Peer Education and Support Program coordinator for NAMI Baltimore, explains that NAMI Basics is for parents and caregivers of youngsters ages infancy through the mid-teens who have a serious mental illness, a serious emotional disturbance, or who are having symptoms but have not been diagnosed.